Mbachia/Movie_Project-1/README.md

  We can gain insights into the performance and characteristics of different movies, their financial success, and how factors like genre and runtime may influence their ratings and earnings.

-The analysis contains the following:
-1. Business Understanding
-2. Importing libraries and datasets
-3. Previewing the datasets
-4. Data Cleaning
-5. Exploratory data analysis(Univeriate, Bivariate and Multivariate)
-6. Summary
-7. Recommendations

 Conclusion
 Summary of Conclusions: